FAQ

 4) Medical certificate - Certified doctors

 If you need a medical certificate, we invite you to contact one of the doctors certified by the Embassy.
-Please click here (PDF, 169.4 KB) to obtain the list.
+Please click here to obtain the list.

 We understand that certain applicants have difficulties to obtain a medical certificate due to the strain put on the UK health services.
 The obligation to submit a medical certificate remains a legal requirement in certain visa applications.
 The Embassy has a very extensive list of accredited doctors and medical centres where these certificates can be obtained.